matuzo/matuzoat/src/til/text-decoration-doesnt-have-to-be-a-solid-line-theres-also-dotted-dashed-double-and-wavy.md

 ---
 title: >-
   text-decoration doesn't have to be a solid line.
-There's also dotted, dashed, double, and wavy.
+There’s also dotted, dashed, double, and wavy.
 link: 'https://codepen.io/matuzo/pen/WBXBvb'
 image: til/til14.png